Tornado outbreak sequence of May 2019: Lawrence–Linwood, Kansas

+On February 8, 2024, meteorologist and storm chaser Reed Timmer, along with Mark Simpson, Sean Schofer, and Curtis Brooks, published a paper about the design of and information about a new meteorological rocket probe that can be launched into tornadoes.
+The researchers launched one of these rocket probes into the EF4 tornado.
+The probe recorded winds of 85.1 m/s (190 mph; 306 km/h) during its first rotation around the tornado and also recorded a pressure drop of 113.5 hPa (113.5 mb) inside the tornado.
+The probe also recorded that the tornado's updraft was 65.0 m/s (145 mph; 234 km/h).
+The tornado threw the probe 32 mi (51 km), where the researchers were able to recover it.

 Non-tornadic effects

 Flooding

 This storm system prolonged an ongoing heavy precipitation event across much of the southern Plains, Midwest, and eastern Canada, which included an unusually late, record-setting heavy snow event in the Midwest.
 In eastern Canada, the previous flooding was already being described as 100-year events.
 Most of this region had received between 5-10 in of rain during April.
 Several localities had broken April precipitation records before the additional rainfall from the May 2019 outbreak.
 The Quad Cities of Iowa and Illinois had just ended a record-breaking 51-day record for most days above major flood stage on May 12 before the new set of storms hit; many of the upstream cities along the Mississippi and Ohio were in a similar position.
 Much of the northeastern U.S. as well as eastern Canada had been dealing with continual rain since snowmelt, which had been causing previous extensive flooding.
 The addition of the wide-reaching heavy rainfall from the May series of storms to the already-saturated ground intensified river flooding and flash flooding effects.